August 06, 2020

-Not just anyone can join any credit union: each serves a different subset of people (or field of membership) that might be based on geographic location, membership in a specific group, or employment.
-That might make credit unions sound exclusive, but most credit unions will let you join if you have a family member who’s eligible or you make a donation to a related charity.
+1. Find your credit union.
+Not just anyone can join any credit union.
+Each credit union serves a different subset of people, or field of membership, that might be based on geographic location, membership in a specific group, or employment.
+That might make credit unions sound exclusive, but most credit unions will let you join if you have an eligible family member or you make a donation to a related charity.
 Start your search with the NCUA’s Credit Union Locator.

+3. Open your new account.
 Talk to your credit union about starting a new account that suits your needs — online, on the phone, or in person — and ask if they have a “switch kit.”
 Many credit unions will have some kind of switch kit, which contains all of the information you need to transfer direct deposits, set up bill pay, and other essential things you’re likely to need when switching financial institutions.
 When you open your account, you’ll want to put enough cash in to reach any minimum required balance and avoid fees, but don’t pull all of your money out of your old account just yet.

+4. Make sure payments are going to your new account.
 Many individuals are paid by direct deposit, and one of your first steps should be to transfer any existing direct deposits you have to your new account.
-Chances are you’ll need to speak to your employer — or anyone else paying you — to make sure your cash is directed to the right account.
+Chances are you’ll need to speak to your employer, or anyone else paying you, to make sure your cash is directed to the right account.

-You’ll want to be sure all transactions — especially checks — have cleared before you take this last step.
+6. Close your old account.
+You’ll want to be sure all transactions, especially checks, have cleared before you take this last step.
 It’s not a bad idea to keep your old account open for as long as a month to make sure that no payments are still associated with the account.
-Once you’re sure there’s no money coming to or going from the account, you’ll want to call your financial institution to find out what’s required to close the account.
-Chances are you’ll have to go into a branch office and fill out some paperwork — and your bank will probably try to convince you to stay, but remember that you’re switching for a reason.
+Once you’re sure there’s no money going to or from the account, you’ll want to call your financial institution to find out what’s required to close the account.
+Chances are you’ll have to go into a branch office and fill out some paperwork — and your bank will probably try to convince you to stay but remember that you’re switching for a reason.
 Stand firm and enjoy your new, lower-fee life!